-The activity is to develop the skills and/or knowledge of the participants for example artists/arts practitioners.
-Eg. masterclass, internship, mentoring, coaching, post-graduate study overseas, workshops, wananga, fono
+The activity is to develop the skills of artists/arts practitioners.
+E.g. masterclass, internship, mentoring, coaching, post-graduate study overseas.

 Theatre includes both classical and contemporary theatre, and all genres such as comedy, drama, physical theatre, devised theatre, street theatre, musical theatre, circus, puppetry, mask and theatre for children.

 Audit and accounting, all wages and/or fees paid to permanent personnel (unless these can be directly attributed to variable activity), consumables, bank charges and taxes, electricity, insurances (such as public liability, equipment, legal and licence fees, maintenance costs, office supplies and printing, rent, stationery and printing, subscriptions paid, telephone and fax.
 Building & equipment will generally include repairs and maintenance, motor vehicle insurance, leasing charges, hire purchase interest, depreciation and amortisation.
 Does not include purchases and/or improvements of a capital nature.